Cakepie (CKP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cakepie Historical Price

-According to the latest data gathered on Cakepie live price page, the current price of Cakepie is 0.50683USD.
-The circulating supply of Cakepie(CKP) is 3.94M CKP , giving it a market capitalization of $2.00M.
+According to the latest data gathered on Cakepie live price page, the current price of Cakepie is 0.479109USD.
+The circulating supply of Cakepie(CKP) is 3.94M CKP , giving it a market capitalization of $1.89M.

 The Cakepie Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CKP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.